scipion-em/docs/scipion_doc_jj/sources/docs/developer/creating-a-plugin.rst.txt

 ^^^^^^^^^

 This submodule is not supposed to be imported directly, it should contain the bibtex string literal as the Python doc string.
-Scipion will take care of parse the bibtex reference and incorporate into the plugin module.
+Scipion will take care of parsing the bibtex reference and incorporate into the plugin module.

 .. code-block:: python